textbrowser/glitch/README.md

 Life is a glitch.
 Your Arduino projects should not be.
-Colorful diagrams for the curious.
+Awesome diagrams for the curious.

 Glitch is a graphical lightweight interactive tool and compiler hybrid.
 Generate Arduino software via beautiful graphical diagrams (blueprints).